KiloXiix/Kilos_Custom_LLM_Creator/README.md

 - Bigger models will go slower

 The average amount of time for an 8 billion paramter model on 8GB of vram is approximately 9-10 hours
+- ***Do NOT Go Off of The Training Time in the terminal***
+- ***The Actual Training Time Will Depends on How long your LLM Takes To Get Below 0.25 Loss***
+- Some models may finish in as little as 2 hours

 # Results:
 - The result should be a gguf file named whatever you named the model.
 - This gguf should work directly with ollama.
 All you need to do is create a modelfile using the gguf file as the model you want to use.